swiftlang/swift-evolution/proposals/NNNN-keypath-function-subtyping.md

 ## Source compatibility

-This proposal makes previously invalid conversions valid, and should not affect source compatibility.
+This proposal allows conversions in some situations that were previously impossible.
+This can affect source compatibility because overloaded function calls may gain new viable overload candidates.

+In typical scenarios, these new candidates will be strictly worse than previous candidates because the new conversion is strictly less favorable.
 In situations such as:

 ```swift
 func evil<T, U>(_: (T) -> U) { print("generic") }